 To retrieve the interaction from the workbin, select the interaction and click Open.

 Standard Response Library

-See Using The Standard Response Library in the Workspace Desktop Edition documentation for more general information on using standard responses.
+Refer to Using The Standard Response Library in the Workspace Desktop Edition documentation for more general information on using standard responses.

 - Click the corresponding icon in the transcript area to display or play the attachment.